 I originally decided to begin a blog that will track my training and corresponding life experiences while preparing for the 2010 – 2011 marathon season.
 The adventures continued in 2012, with my “12 in ’12 effort”.
 In 2015, I completed a multi-day endurance event called 500 Miles For SMA, where I ran approximately 23-28 miles a day for 18 days, starting at the Walt Disney Family Museum in the Presidio of San Francisco on August 18th to the front gates of Disneyland on September 4th.
-The highlight for 2016 will be the TCS New York City Marathon on Sunday, November 6th, followed by my third attempt to finally conquer the NYC 60k on November 19th.
+The highlight for 2016 was my 11th consecutive New York City Marathon…followed by a low-light of my third failed attempt to finally conquer the NYC 60k.

-My unicorn – the race that my long term goal – is to finish the Ironman World Championship in Kona.
+I’m tackling all of these races in order to chase even bigger goals: The Western States, Badwater, the JFK 50 Miler, The Western States Endurance Run, the Leadville 100, Badwater, and my ultimate unicorn: The Ironman World Championship in Kona.
 It just shows that it’s the journey that counts, and I plan to make this a long, ongoing one.

 While this might sound a tad boring to some, I can assure you that I lead a rather full and interesting life.
 And its contents can be enjoyed by a broad spectrum of people, in my humble opinion: